A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Estimating the mass components

 where

-are ratios of the specified emission line fluxes.
-The values of the coefficients in Eqn.~\ref{eqn:Z} depend on the value of $\log N_2$ and are listed in Table~\ref{tab:Z_coeff}.
+are ratios of the specified emission-line fluxes.
+The values of the coefficients in Equation~(\ref{eqn:Z}) depend on the value of $\log N_2$ and are listed in Table~\ref{tab:Z_coeff}.

-We assume a constant dust-to-metals ratio corresponding to the metallicity calibration, \MdZ / \Mdust = 0.206 for galaxies with a gas-phase metallicity greater than 8.2 \citep{deVis19}. \MdZ is the dust mass of each galaxy, including metals locked up in dust.
+We assume a constant dust-to-metals ratio corresponding to the metallicity calibration, \MdZ / \Mdust = 0.206 for galaxies with a gas-phase metallicity greater than 8.2 \citep{deVis19}. \MdZ is the dust mass of each galaxy.
 The total mass of heavy metals and dust is then

 where $f_Z$ is the mass fraction of metals,

 and $M_g$ is the gas mass of the galaxy as defined in \cite{deVis19}:

 where